RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/mp/mp-8.4.md

 ## Control Statement

+The organization downgrades information system media containing classified information prior to release to individuals without required access authorizations in accordance with NSA standards and policies.

+## Control Objective

-Downgrade system media containing classified information prior to release to individuals without required access authorizations.
+Determine if the organization downgrades information system media containing classified information prior to release to individuals without required access authorizations in accordance with NSA standards and policies.

 ## Control guidance

-Downgrading of classified information uses approved sanitization tools, techniques, and procedures to transfer information confirmed to be unclassified from classified systems to unclassified media.
+Downgrading of classified information uses approved sanitization tools, techniques, and procedures to transfer information confirmed to be unclassified from classified information systems to unclassified media.

-## Control assessment-objective

-system media containing classified information is identified;
-system media containing classified information is downgraded prior to release to individuals without required access authorizations.